 How GEO Differs from Traditional SEO

 While GEO and SEO share common foundations, they diverge in critical ways.
 Understanding these differences is essential for any marketing team looking to adapt their strategy.
+The academic research paper GEO: Generative Engine Optimization from researchers at Princeton, Georgia Tech, The Allen Institute, and IIT Delhi was one of the first to formalise these distinctions.

 The crucial point is that GEO does not invalidate SEO.
 Rather, it builds upon it.
 A site with strong SEO fundamentals is far better positioned to succeed in GEO than one starting from scratch.
 Think of SEO as the foundation and GEO as the next storey of the building.
+For a deeper exploration of these differences, see our dedicated GEO vs SEO comparison.

 The Core Pillars of Generative Engine Optimisation